 Enhanced DBS checks

 Before we'll grant you an operator licence you need to pass an enhanced DBS check.
-Checks must be completed by Barnsley Council's DBS checking service.
-There's a fee for the check to be completed which you'll need to pay when you request your check to be done.
+Checks must be completed by Barnsley Council's DBS checking service, and there's a fee for the check to be done.

 When the check's complete you'll receive a certificate through the post.
 Please note, it can take several weeks for you to receive your certificate.
 You need to contact the Disclosure and Barring Service if you have any queries or want to track the progress of your DBS check.